 COPE is responsible for the initiation of specialized patrols, activities and initiatives to further the mission of the Department.
 In consultation with the Intelligence Unit, COPE uses crime data to guide their policing activities toward high-frequency offenders and locations.
 COPE collaborates with other Department units to address crime, including the Bureau of Special Operations (BSO), the Criminal Intelligence Rapid Response Team (CIRRT), and Homeland Security .
-As part of a comprehensive approach to solving community concerns, COPE also works with outside agencies such as probation and students to help them avoid resorting to delinquent behavior and violence to solve problems.
-The program includes a thirteen-lesson middle school curriculum, a six-lesson elementary school curriculum and a summer component.
-In many instances, the GREAT Program is the first significant interaction the students have with the police and it encourages the belief that the police are a valuable resource.
-GREAT is a nationally recognized program.
+As part of a comprehensive approach to solving community concerns, COPE also works with outside agencies such as probation and parole.
+COPE officers work closely with Nassau residents to enhance police-community relations, improve quality-of-life and traffic safety, and proactively address community problems.